-- A minimum of 60 credits must be gained through classroom instruction in a school or other institution accredited by or acceptable to Alberta Education.
-For out-of-province students, please refer to the Educational Documents section. - a high school course in mathematics (5 credits) - a high school course in science (3 credits) - English Language Arts 30-1 or 30-2 (5 credits) - one other 30-level course, other than English language arts (5 credits) - additional high school courses (42 credits). - Additional credits which, when added to those gained according to the above, total at least 100, as follows: - additional high school courses - additional approved adult education courses offered by recognized agencies (e.g., public colleges, institutes of technology, extension divisions of universities, adult evening classes)
+- A minimum of 60 credits must be gained through classroom instruction in a school or other institution accredited by or acceptable to the Minister.
+For out-of-province students, please refer to the Evaluation of Out-of-province/Out-of-country Educational Documents section. - a high school course in mathematics (5 credits) - a high school course in science (3 credits) - English Language Arts 30-1 or 30-2 (5 credits) - one other 30-level course, other than English language arts (5 credits) - additional high school courses (42 credits). - Additional credits which, when added to those gained according to the above, total at least 100, as follows: - additional high school courses - a maximum of 15 credits for approved adult education courses offered by recognized agencies (e.g., public colleges, institutes of technology, extension divisions of universities, adult evening classes) - a maximum of 15 credits for age, according to the following scale: